avinashkarhana/ibm-log-analysis-log-export/js-userscript/README.md

     1. Open IBM Log Analysis UI
     2. Select appropriate options/filters/time-frame as usual on UI
     3. Click on `Export Logs` button on top bar (This button might take 5secs to appear after page load)

+## Note for users

+If asked to allow connection to the API endpoint, click `Allow Always` as this tool needs to connect to API to export logs